Abstracts should contain the following four components:

 Please note that abstracts cannot be accepted if tables, graphs, grant acknowledgements or literature references are included.
 The maximum word count for the abstract body is 500 words.

 Abstracts are considered official communications to the conference and will be treated confidentially.
 For those abstracts that are accepted, submitters agree to attend the meeting and present their abstract as scheduled.

-Authors can submit their abstracts electronically using the button on the right “Abstract Submission”.
+Authors can submit their abstracts electronically using the button on the right “Abstract or case report submission”.
 You will be redirected to the submission website.
 Please follow the step-by-step directions, which will enable you to upload the abstract.
 To ensure your abstract retains any special characters or formatting, the abstract must be in Microsoft Word format.